 I feel this is one of the most important things we can share with our children: to make time every day for the bliss of boredom.
 Just sit quietly, perhaps out in nature.
 Notice what you see and hear around you.
 Maybe close your eyes.
 And as Shima’a said to the future…

 Heart Wood – Four Women, for the Earth, for the Future

-If you enjoyed Heart Wood, please consider giving a review on Amazon or Goodreads.
-It’s one of the best ways to support me and all indie authors.
+Please consider leaving a review on Amazon and Goodreads.
+It’s a great way to support independently-published authors.
 Thank you!

 To read more about Elon Musk’s NEURALINK: